-Design PID like fuzzy controller: the first type of controller is PID like fuzzy logic controller based on 49 rule bases.
-However defined and number of rule base play important role to design high quality controller but system has limitation to the number of rule base to implementation and the speed of response.
-Based on literature PID controller can reduce or eliminate the steady state error and design stable controller.
-But this type of controller has three types of inputs; proportional part, integral part and derivative part.
-To design PID like fuzzy controller and if any input is described with seven linguistic values, and any rule has three conditions we will need 343 rules.
-It is too much work to write 343 rules, the speed of system is too low and design embedded controller based on FPGA or CPLD is very difficult.
-In PD like fuzzy controller error and change of error are the inputs and if any input is described with seven linguistic values, and any rule has two conditions we will need 49 rules.
-Table 1 shows the rule table of PD like fuzzy controller based on seven linguistic variables for each input and totally 49 rules.
+This is suitable for real-time control applications when powerful processors, which can execute complex algorithms rapidly, are not accessible.
+In this theory the behavior and dynamic of fuzzy logic compensator is defined by rule base.
+However defined and number of rule base play important role to design high quality estimator but system has limitation to the number of rule base to implementation and the speed of response.
+In PD like fuzzy controller error and change of error are the inputs and if any input is described with seven linguistic values, and any rule has two conditions we will need $7 \times 7 = 49$ rules.
+Table 1 shows the rule table of PD like fuzzy controller based on seven linguistic variables for inputs and totally 49 rules.

-Table 1: Rule Table of PD like Fuzzy Controller
+Table 1.
+Rule Table of PD like Fuzzy Controller